GEN 0

 Evolutionary ML Framework

-Our proprietary optimization engine treats AI agents as competing civilizations.
+Our proprietary optimization engine treats AI agents as competing populations.
 Through a continuous cycle of Execution, Evaluation, Selection, and Reproduction, our agents evolve winning model strategies and features without human intervention.

 Phase 1